Originally published on 24th March 2016 Last updated on 9th August 2024

 There is also the option of taking both synthetic T4 and T3 together, to try and mimic more closely what the thyroid gland would be putting out, if it was working properly.

-Thyroid patients who have tried this do often report much better results than using T4-only on its own, as it gives you that direct T3 and doesn’t rely on your body converting it.
+Thyroid patients who have tried this do often report much better results than using T4 on its own, as it gives you that direct T3 and doesn’t rely on your body converting it.

-Natural Desiccated Thyroid (NDT) medication is most often dried porcine (pig) thyroid gland (bovine over the counter NDT does exist) and gives you both T3 and T4.
-It is disputed whether they also include small amounts of T1, T2 and Calcitonin.
+Natural Desiccated Thyroid medication is most often dried porcine (pig) thyroid gland (bovine over the counter NDT does exist) and gives you both T3 and T4.
+It is disputed whether brands such as Armour Thyroid and NP Thyroid also include small amounts of T1, T2 and Calcitonin.
 [1]

-However, it is worth noting that brands of NDT do not appear to state inclusion of these on their packaging, whereas included amounts of T3 and T4 are stated.
+However, it is worth noting that these brands of NDT do not appear to state inclusion of these on their packaging, whereas amounts of T3 and T4 are stated.

-NDT is a medication and should be prescribed and managed by a doctor wherever possible.
-Many thyroid patients mistaken it for a ‘supplement’ but it needs to be dosed correctly, with full thyroid panel testing conducted regularly too.
+NDT is a medication and should ideally be prescribed and managed by a doctor wherever possible.
+Many thyroid patients mistake it for a ‘supplement’ but it needs to be dosed correctly, with full thyroid panel testing conducted regularly too.

 Some people dose NDT twice a day, taking half their dose in the morning and the other half mid-afternoon.
 Others take it in one go in the morning.
 Different patients may experience different levels of benefits (if at all) from taking it either way.